dynamsoft-docs/document-normalizer-docs/parameters/reference/texture-detection-modes.md

 ### TDM_GENERAL_WIDTH_CONCENTRATION

 Detects texture using the general algorithm.
-This mode has the following arguments for further customizing.
+This mode has the following arguments for further customization.

 - [Sensitivity](#sensitivity)